About The Elephant

-The Elephant is dedicated to the construction of a narrative of a robust, generative, diverse national identity imbued out of the African experience.
-The Elephant recognises the importance of the formation, evolution, disposition and deportment of socio–cultural, economic, political institutions and their relationships, whose workings have laid the foundation for our current existential framework.
+The Elephant is dedicated to the construction of a narrative of a robust, generative, and diverse national identity imbued with the African experience.
+The Elephant recognises the importance of the formation, evolution and disposition of socio–cultural, economic and political institutions and their relationships, and whose workings have laid the foundation of our current existential framework.

-The Elephant’s determination to interrogate and explore the uncomfortable, unknown and under-represented is underpinned with a reverence for fact and a commitment to honesty and integrity.
+The Elephant’s determination to interrogate and explore the uncomfortable, the unknown and the under-represented is underpinned by a reverence for fact and a commitment to honesty and integrity.

 Editorial autonomy lies at the heart of The Elephant.
-No individual or organisation has undue influence or the right of interference on our contributors.
+No individual or organisation has undue influence on – or the right of interference with – our contributors.
 The Elephant’s contributors should provide thorough, well-researched work that is intellectually rigorous, original and free from commercial, political and proprietorial bias.

-Inasmuch as we acknowledge the reality of different standpoints, we all strive to arrive at the truth as best we can, backed by a fundamental belief that truth must always evince and provoke a sense of objectivity to our users.
+Inasmuch as we acknowledge the reality of different standpoints, we all strive to arrive at the truth as best we can, backed by a fundamental belief that truth must always evince a sense of objectivity in our users.
 Plagiarism or the deliberate provision of false information for publication is a betrayal of the fundamental principles that undergird The Elephant.

 We believe in the power of information to challenge, build and influence society.
-To this end, our interventions shall resonate with and provoke critical engagement with issues, concerns and debates of relevance to Kenya and Africa.
+To this end, our interventions shall resonate – and provoke critical engagement – with issues, concerns and debates of relevance to Kenya , Africa and the world.

 At the core of our commitment is integrity.
-The Elephant aims to adhere to the highest possible standard to delivering quality information.
+The Elephant aims to adhere to the highest possible standards in delivering quality information.

 Derived from the lived experience and history of the people, Truth should be manifest, felt and experienced.
-The Elephant envisages to “keeping it real” in a bid to speaking truth to power.
+The Elephant intends to “keep it real” in its bid to explain society to the people.